N-Medvedev/XTANT-3_coupling_data/README.md

 The electronic heat capacity, Ce(Te),  as a function of the electronic temperature (Te), is in the files named
 * Ce_[El]_[data].txt
-with [El] being the chemical element; [data] being additional information such as the structure of the material, or the tight-binding parametrization used (e.g., DFTB) (if the parametrization is not listed, the default NRL parametrization is used).
+with [El] being the chemical element; [data] being additional information such as the structure of the material, or the tight-binding parametrization used (e.g., DFTB) (if the parametrization is not listed, the default NRL parametrization is used for metals, but various ones for semiconductors).

 First two or three lines, starting with the symbol '#' are commenting the columns and the units of the variables in them.
 The columns contain: